-As vaccinated folks plan their first trips since the start of the pandemic (per the CDC’s new travel guidelines), it’s only right to go all out for it — from new vacation wardrobe to new vacation luggage.
-We’re all a bit rusty as far as jet-setting goes, but you don’t have to be a frequent flier to know that, when traveling, there are fewer things more reliable and convenient than a piece of rolling luggage.
-However, one person’s go-to suitcase could be another’s nightmare — many travelers can be obsessive and particular about their luggage — and price points for these things vary drastically.
-So we called upon some of the most well-traveled people we know (who also happen to be smart and stylish), and asked them about their favorite rolling luggage, from hard-shell to soft-case styles in both carry-on and checked sizes.
+We’re all a bit rusty as far as jet-setting goes.
+But there’s one thing we know you’ll almost always need for a trip — a reliable piece of rolling luggage.
+Still, one person’s go-to suitcase could be another’s nightmare.
+So we called upon some of the most well-traveled people we know (who also happen to be smart and stylish), and asked them about their favorite rolling luggage, from hard-shell to soft-side styles in both carry-on and checked sizes.

 Best hard-shell carry-on rolling luggage

-Lots of our frequent travelers named Away’s Bigger Carry-On as their best bet for trips short and long.
+Away’s Bigger Carry-On is a favorite among our frequent travelers — four of them name-checked it as their best bet for trips both short and long.
 After a three-week, seven-city business trip abroad with only her Away Bigger Carry-On, Kelly Farber, founder of KF Literary Scouting says, “I am basically a walking advertisement for it.
 That thing just would not quit.”
 Clémence Polès, founder of the style recommendations site Passerbuys was won over by the Bigger Carry-On’s durability, capacity, and streamlined style.
 “There is a sensibility to its design,” she says, “which is something I always seek in all the things I buy.”
 Writer and photographer Nicholas Gill likes the bag, too.
 “My suitcases get beat to hell so I don’t mind paying a bit more for one that will last,” he says.
 “It’s sturdy but light, and has a USB charger so I can charge my phone just enough to order an Uber.
 Plus, inside it has a nylon bag where I can toss in my clothes after getting caught in a sudden jungle downpour, which always seems to happen.”
 James Feess — a.k.a. the Savvy Backpacker, who historically travels with backpacks — is a fan of the carry-on, too, and says that he’s liked it for small trips, “especially the battery pack so we can recharge our phones and iPads,” he says.
 Stephanie Be from TravelBreak.net and BUENA also likes Away’s “TSA-approved lock, 360-degree wheels, tough hardware, and sleek design.”

 Jacinta O’Halloran, senior editor at Fodor’s Travel, told us that while she’s a fan of Away’s luggage (“the Everywhere Bag changed my life,” she says), she tested the Arlo on a whim and ended up liking it just as much, if not a bit better.
 “The exterior pocket makes security a breeze; it moves like a dream with silent, smooth wheels, and it packs a lot,” she says, noting that one side of the bag has a compression strap and the other side has a zip to hold shoes and other items in place.
 “And, honestly, it just feels more expensive than Away,” she says.
 “Oh, and not to be all Arlo versus Away, but it seems to be more scuff-resistant, too.”
 For the Love of Travel CEO and founder Tara Cappel likes the Arlo Skye carry-on, as well.
 “I especially love the front pocket, which gives me quick access to computers, books, or notepads,” she says.
 “The fact that the pocket is still hardshell means valuables are protected throughout the journey, even in rainy weather.”
 The aforementioned front pocket has a built-in, TSA-approved lock for keeping valuables safe, as well as a charger for your phone that can bring you up to half-charged in under half an hour.
 The lining is part of the appeal for Cappel, too: “Fellow germaphobes can rejoice — the lining is antimicrobial,” she says.